AlBovo/AlBovo.github.io/content/en/ctf/m0leconCTF2023.md

 ## Miscellaneous 🧭
 ### Strange Extension
-So, this challenge was solved simply by opening the file attached to the challenge using [this website](https://filext.com/online-file-viewer.html), immediately obtaining the flag. <br>
+So, this challenge was solved simply by opening the file attached to the challenge using [this website](https://filext.com/online-file-viewer.html), immediately obtaining the flag.
 P.S.: Maybe it wasn't the cleanest way to resolve it but we did it anyway.

 ### A sky full of 5t4r5